 While rooms at this hotel are pricey and the opportunity to stay here is not accessible to all, you can get a taste of luxury at the Afternoon Tea at Fairmont Chateau Lake Louise.
-The menu starts at just $65/pp and features delicious pastries, tea sandwiches and other desserts served at the Fairview Bar & Restaurant that boasts views of Lake Louise.
+The menu starts at just CAD $70/pp and features delicious pastries, tea sandwiches and other desserts served at the Fairview Bar & Restaurant which boasts views of Lake Louise.

 24. Hike To Lake Agnes Tea House

 For a different kind of tea house experience, consider taking a hike to Agnes Tea House, a seasonal tea house, located 3.5 kms from the lakeshore trail at Lake Louise.
 The hike is one of the most popular things to do in Banff in the summer but is a bit more than a walk in a park.
 The hike is a moderate hour-long climb with a 370m ascend to Lake Agnes.

 You should allow 2-3 hours for the return hike, with time to admire Lake Agnes and Mirror Lake on the way.
 The teahouse can be extremely busy in the high season, so make sure you allow enough time to wait for your order as well.

 25. Hike Or Ride To Plain Of Six Glaciers Teahouse

 Another teahouse worth hiking to when visiting Banff National Park is at Plain of Six Glaciers.
 It’s one of our favourite hikes at Lake Louise but requires quite a bit more time and effort.
 This moderate to difficult trail 10km return trail takes around 5-6 hours to complete.